-This homemade simple syrup recipe makes the basic ingredient used in many flavored soda syrups and for sweetening beverages such as iced teas, lemonades, punches, and fruit drinks.
+This basic simple syrup recipe makes the ingredient used by old time soda fountain operators for sweetening iced teas, lemonades, punches, and fruit drinks.

-Simple syrup is significantly sweeter than regular sugar, so it's perfect for use in natural soda syrup recipes and for sweetening all manners of beverages, as it dissolves so easily.
+Simple syrup is significantly sweeter than regular sugar, so it's perfect for use in flavored soda syrup recipes and for sweetening beverages and certain baked goods, as it dissolves so easily.

 Lee's Priceless Recipes (1895)

 Use granulated sugar and water in proportions of 1 pound of white sugar to 1 pint of water.
 Stir while bringing water and sugar to a boil until all sugar crystals are dissolved, then permit to cool.

 The candying or crystallization of syrup, unless it is over-saturated with sugar, may be prevented by the addition of a little citric acid, 2 or 3 drams (1-1/2 or 2-1/4 teaspoons) per gallon of simple syrup.